sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 });
 ```

-Here the test does not pass even-though the two variables expected looks similar to our value.
-That's because [toBe]
+Here the test does not pass even-though the two variables expected look similar to our value.
-compares the reference of the object, the only way it can be true is if we do `expect(hello).toBe(hello);`.
+That's because [toBe] compares the reference of the object,
+the only way it can be true is if we do `expect(hello).toBe(hello);`.
 It should only be used if you want to test that the object has the same reference and is the same still.

 I also had with typescript the case where the use of [toBe] lead to cryptic errors such as: